 which will be the focus of the rest of the course.
 This material will

 Notes: In the syllabus, each lecture is linked to printable class notes (pdf).
 If you would like to use them to keep notes feel free to print them before class or just download them on your device.

 There will be weekly assignments in which you will

 write Java programs that emphasize concepts discussed in class.
 Many

-of the assignments will be challenging.
+of the assignments will be challenging, you are required to work with a partner on each of the assignments.
 Keep in mind that programming

 often consumes more time than you expect.
 Start your assignments

 early!
 This will give you time to think about the problems and ask